Carolina Outdoors Guide – Parks & Forests – Camping – Hiking – Adventures

 (252) 429-3100

 Available for bicycling, boating, fishing, hiking, hunting.
 Features a Charles Kuralt Trail observation site, an elevated platform with spotting scopes for views of the Great Marsh, plus seven miles of dikes suitable for walking or cycling.
-During fall and winter, tundra swans, ducks and large concentrations of snow geese congregate in the ponds south of the Great Marsh.
+During fall and winter, tundra swan, ducks and large concentrations of snow geese congregate in the ponds south of the Great Marsh.
 Mackay Island is a portion of Knotts Island, which is accessible via private boat or free ferry at Currituck County Courthouse on N.C.
 168 or via Princess Anne Road south from Pungo, Virginia.
 The refuge’s periodic Open Roads Days allow the public to drive the roads normally closed to vehicular traffic around the refuge impoundments at the end of Mackay Island Road.
 The refuge headquarters and Open Roads are located 1 mile and 6.2 miles, respectively, south of the N.C. state line on N.C.
 615 and are marked by a large refuge sign.

 Mattamuskeet NWR